mccaffertycr/liri/README.md

     ![spotify example](https://raw.githubusercontent.com/mccaffertycr/liri/master/liri_spotify.JPG)

 4. do-what-it-says
-    * pass [node liri.js do-what-it-says] to read the text file in the project and do-what-it-says (spoiler it just does a spotify-this-song search for 'I Want it That Way' by the Backstreet Boys)
+    * pass [node liri.js do-what-it-says] to read the text file in the project and do-what-it-says (the random.txt file is set up right now to spotify-this-song for 'I Want it That Way' by the Backstreet Boys)

     ![dowhatitsays example](https://raw.githubusercontent.com/mccaffertycr/liri/master/liri_dowhatitsays.JPG))